 Accelerated Learning Program (ALP)

-The Accelerated Learning Program admits high school students from across Wisconsin, the nation, and the world who are eager to dive into three weeks of fast-paced and rigorous learning during one, non-credit course at the top-ranked University of Wisconsin-Madison.
-ALP is designed to push students to the next academic level in a welcoming learning environment.
-Students may have the opportunity to work with their school to receive high school credit pending successful completion of the program.
-Scholarships are available on a rolling basis to qualifying students.
+The Accelerated Learning Program (ALP) admits high school students from Wisconsin, across the United States, and around the globe to engage in three immersive weeks of fast-paced, rigorous, and hands-on learning at the top-ranked University of Wisconsin–Madison.
+Through a single, non-credit course, students explore advanced academic content while participating in experiential education that fosters critical thinking, collaboration, and real-world application.
+ALP is designed to elevate each learner’s academic journey.
+Students may be able to coordinate with their schools to earn high school credit upon successful completion of the program.
+Limited need-based scholarships are available on a rolling basis to help ensure access for all qualified participants

 At a glance